tamagui/tamagui/next.md

   - remove suppressHighlighting / margin 0 default from Text
   - RN transform type accepts string style props now but tamagui doesn't
   - AnimatePresence remove the old style variants in favor of custom
+  - disableInjectCSS should maybe just be automated better or defaulted on
   - can we remove the need for separate Text/View?
     - seems like we could scan just the direct descendents? https://github.com/facebook/react-strict-dom/blob/429e2fe1cb9370c59378d9ba1f4a40676bef7555/packages/react-strict-dom/src/native/modules/createStrictDOMComponent.js#L529

 ---

+- config v4

+  - can pass in colors
+  - remove: shouldAddPrefersColorThemes, themeClassNameOnRoot
+  - no custom fonts just defaults for each platform
+  - focus styles in the default v3 config are kind of wack
+  - automatically handles tree shaking process.env for themes

+---

 - className merging in variants!
   - `positionSticky: { true: { className: 'position-sticky' } }`
-- config v4 = no custom fonts just defaults for each platform
 - opacity `/50`
 - AnimateList
   - like AnimatePresence but for >1 items